core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

             |    Recipient-ID: 78               |
             |    Application Payload            |
             | }                                 |

-          // When integrated in KUDOS, this message is
-          // protected with CTX_1 instead, and
-          // there cannot be application payload.

             |                                   |
 CTX_A {     |                                   | CTX_A {
  SID = 1    |                                   |  SID = 0